 6. Vermont LLC Annual Report

-• All LLCs in Vermont (regardless of income or activity) must regularly file an Annual Report.
+All LLCs in Vermont (regardless of income or activity) must regularly file a Vermont LLC Annual Report.
 This is an ongoing requirement and it is due every year.

 By “most Vermont LLCs”, we mean those that have a fiscal year end of December.
 There are a small percentage of LLCs in Vermont that run on a different fiscal year.
 If that’s the case for your LLC, then your Annual Report is due within 90 days of the close of your fiscal year.
 For more details on Annual Report due dates, please see our expanded lesson.